-Sigma Beta Delta is an international honorary society for business students, recognizing and promoting scholarship and achievement.
+Sigma Beta Delta, an international honor society for business students, was established to honor students who attained superior scholarship and achievements in business programs in schools and colleges with regional accreditation.
 To be inducted into the society, students must rank in the upper 20 percent of their junior, senior, or master`s class and be recommended by faculty officers.
+Sigma Beta Delta encourages students to distinguish themselves through honorable service to humankind.

 Bethalee Wilson, President